Do I Need an Industrial Safety Gate?

 The employer must ensure guardrail systems meet the following requirements: (13)(i) Has a self-closing gate that slides or swings away from the hole, and is equipped with a top rail and mid-rail, or equivalent intermediate member, that meets the requirements in paragraph (b) of this section; or (13)(ii) is offset to prevent an employee from walking or falling into the hole.

-Safety gates are an easy to install, easy to use control that leaves very little room for human error.
-They do not hinder productivity or work quality and will help keep your employees, inspectors, contractors and visitors safe.
+Industrial safety gates are an easy to install, easy to use control that leaves very little room for human error.
+They do not hinder productivity or work quality and will help keep your employees, inspectors, contractors, and visitors safe.
 A small investment keeps you compliant and your employees free from harm.